2021 TOURS: TO ORKNEY AND BEYOND

 1 – 8 May 2021: Orkney Wildlife & Archaeology Tour: (accommodation @ Sands Hotel).
 This tour has 6 spaces available.

 8 – 15 May 2021: Orkney Wildlife & Archaeology Tour: (accommodation @ Sands Hotel).
 This tour has 2 spaces available.
+This tour is now FULL.

 15 – 22 May 2021: Orkney Wildlife & Archaeology Tour: (accommodation @ Sands Hotel).
 This tour has 6 spaces available.